Ceviche | Soho’s Pioneering Peruvian Eatery

 Every cloud, eh.

-Now open in Soho, and offering you an opportunity to sample authentic Peruvian food and drink without needing to endure a 14 hour flight to do so: Ceviche Peruvian Kitchen and Pisco Bar.
+Open daily in Soho, and offering you an opportunity to sample authentic Peruvian food and drink without needing to endure a 14 hour flight to do so: Ceviche Peruvian Kitchen and Pisco Bar.

 Depending on your mood, there are three main options at Ceviche Soho: